 - To spread enthusiasm for the physical sciences!

 - To provide resources and support for our physical science majors.

 Goal 1. occurs over many layers.
 For instance, we seek to infect our members and majors with enthusiasm via exciting experiments, projects, and guest speakers, demonstrating the fascinating mysteries that physics has to offer.
 We also reach out to the BU community with events such as the Pumpkin Drop and alliances with other BU clubs.
 In the next layer, we collaborate with local SPS chapters.
 Finally, we have elected two Outreach Officers to lead our quest to inspire local aspiring thinkers in the local middle schools and high schools.

 When and where do we meet?

-Unless otherwise noted, Photon meets every Friday at 5:30 pm in SCI 352.
+Unless otherwise noted, Photon meets every Thursday at 6:00 pm in SCI 352.
 Meetings typically end between 7:00 and 7:30 pm, but feel free to drop in or leave as desired.
-Delicious pizza, beverages, and occasionally other edibles are provided by the physics department for every meeting.
+Delicious pizza, beverages, and occasionally other food items are provided by the physics department for every meeting.

 What do we do?

 When we’re not building a Tesla Coil or Rube Goldberg machine, going to the Museum of Science, or hosting a physics-related outreach event, we typically enjoy physics related activities in SCI 352.
 These include, but aren’t limited to, running small weekly experiments, enjoying the presentations of guest speakers and students in the sciences, and watching movies with very good or very bad physics.
-Pizza is served at every meeting.
 For detailed information about Photon activities, see Activities.

 Here you can find some information about SPS.